api3dao/vitepress-docs/docs/guides/airnode/deploy-airnode/index.md

 ---
-title: Deploying an Airnode using ChainAPI
+title: Generating the Airnode Config using ChainAPI
 sidebarHeader: Guides
 sidebarSubHeader:
 pageHeader: Guides → Deploying an Airnode